history-lab/archiving-digital-records/pdfa.md

 | PDF/A-4 | 2020      | ISO 19005-4| 2.0         |

 * older versions are not obsolete!
-    * PDF/A viewer must be backwards compatible
+    * PDF/A viewer must be backward compatible
 ---
 # Generating PDF/A documents
 ---